-Senate Bill No. 448, introduced by Senator Luneau, aims to amend and reenact several provisions of the Louisiana Public Defender Act, specifically R.S.
-15:142(F), 168(E), and 175(B)(1), while also enacting new sections R.S.
+Senate Bill No. by Senator Luneau amends and reenacts several sections of the Louisiana Public Defender Act, specifically R.S.
+15:142(F), 168(E), and 175(B)(1), while also enacting new provisions in R.S.
 15:142(G) and 175(E).
-The bill emphasizes that all funds received through state appropriations, judicial district indigent defender funds, and local government contributions must solely be used for the administration of public defender services and representation of clients.
-Additionally, it mandates that the office of the state public defender respect local practices in delivering these services and ensures that district public defender programs operate effectively while adhering to established performance standards.
+The bill emphasizes that all funds received through state appropriations, judicial district indigent defender funds, and local government contributions must solely be used for the administration of public defender services.
+Additionally, it recognizes the importance of respecting local practices in delivering these services, ensuring that district public defender programs can operate effectively while adhering to established performance standards.

 Statutes affected: